sanchit3008/Cricket_Analysis/README.md

 # Lords-Centuries

-This is a basic Jupyter Notebook which analyses data on test centuries scored at Lord's.
+This is a collection of Jupyter Notebooks containing analysis of various statistics of the game we all love!
 Please feel free to suggest ideas!